michael-huetter/PIMC/README.md

 both electronic and nuclear degrees of freedom are sampled naturally.
 Calculations are possible in both the adiabatic limit of uncoupled PESs and the diabatic limit, where non-adiabatic effects are included.
 The current implementation includes center of mass (CoM) moves, single bead moves, staging moves, global e-change moves, local e-change moves, and propagation of excitation (PoE) moves.

 ### CoM moves
 The entire path is uniformly translated by a random vector.
-Acceptance propability can be controlled with the `delta` parameter.
+The acceptance propability is controlled with the `delta` parameter.
 ### Single bead moves
 Individual beads are displaced by a random vector.
-Acceptance propability can be controlled with the `delta_bead` parameter.
+The acceptance propability is controlled with the `delta_bead` parameter.
 ### Staging moves
-Staging moves are only applied to a section of path, where stage length and thus the acceptance probability can be controlled with the `m` parameter.
+Staging moves are applied to a section of path, where stage length and thus the acceptance probability can be controlled with the `m` parameter, while the kinetic action of the displaced path segment is sampled directly using the Lévy construct.
 ### Global e-change moves
 Electronic states of all beads simultaneously are changed if the parameter `echange` is set to `True`.
 With this multiple electronic states can be included in the adiabatic limit.
 ### Local e-change moves